sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 When scaling, make sure to always evenly scale along all axes

 ## Things to be Aware of
-- Not having objects transform scale set to 1 for all object on the same UV map, will result in size differences between UV islands when unwrapping
+- Not having object's transform scale set to 1 for all object on the same UV map, will result in size differences between UV islands when unwrapping
 - For baking only the low needs to be UV unwrapped

 ## UV Unwrapping Tools